 Analyzing Personal Accounts

-Analyzing Documents presents case studies that show how scholars interpret different kinds of historical evidence in world history..
+The modules in Methods present case studies that demonstrate how scholars interpret different kinds of historical evidence in world history..
 In the video below, historian Merry Wiesner-Hanks analyzes two personal accounts written by women living in northern Germany in the 17th century.
 The first is a diary written by a Jewish merchant, Glikl of Hameln.
 The second is a memoir written by a Protestant midwife, Catharina Schrader.
 These writings offer an important window into the daily lives and life cycles of non-elite women living in early modern Europe.
 The primary sources referenced in this module can be viewed in the Primary Sources folder below.
 Click on the images or text for more information about the source.

 1) Who are Glikl of Hameln and Catharina Schrader?